aweymo-ui/distant_tech_talk/content/3_process.md

 {% include gallery-figure.html img="dl_01.png" alt="Excerpt of transcript with the header names Speaker Name, Start Time, End Time and Text below a portion of sample dialogue." caption="Example of transcript CSV formatting as it exports from Adobe Premiere" width="100%" %}

 That said, the tool is not a panacea.
 While modern recordings in good conditions have extremely high transcription accuracy, poor quality recordings or interviews between two similar sounding people can require significant copyediting.
+Recent work by the Matt Miller of the Library of Congress has me very interested in creating custom speech to text tools using Whisper(.cpp) to possibly help improve on these inaccuracies.[3]

-While some negative perspectives of speech to text tools have to do with bias built into machine learning (Link, 2020), others stem from academic double standards expecting written transcripts to be **an improved version of the audio rather than a reflection of it**.
+To veer this tech talk into theory for a moment, while some negative perspectives of speech to text tools have to do with bias built into machine learning (Link, 2020), others stem from academic double standards expecting written transcripts to be **an improved version of the audio rather than a reflection of it**.

 Some of these notions may originate from the American roots of oral history transcription at the Oral History Research Office of Columbia University in 1948, where editors were encouraged to delete “false starts", audit wording, rearrange passages into topical or chronological order or delete whole sections to transform the transcript from “what might be dismissed as hearsay into a document that has much the standing of legal disposition”, essentially divorcing the transcript from the audio.(Freund, 2024) Since then, critics of this practice of "cleaning up" spoken language have emerged, pointing out how it introduces unnecessary editorial bias.
 As University of Kentucky’s Susan Emily Allen notes in _Resisting the Editorial Ego: Editing Oral History:_